digital-futures-academy/airport-challenge/Challlenge README.md

 **Tests**
     1. Test that plane id is set correctly in the constructor. - Test done
     2. Test that airportPlanes array has size one when you land a plane in an empty airport. - Test Done
+    3. Test that you cannot land a plane with the same id.

 ##### User Story 2: